superyuri/Countdown-Winform-PPT/ReadMe.md

 This project is used to countdown Powerpoint Powerpoint via Winform.

-If you do not need source code, just download the `release-zip` directory.
+If you do not need source code, just download the `release-zip` directory. run `Countdown-Winform-PPT.exe`

 Tips: